-I don’t know if you know Dave Rowley (his website is Creative Chai), but you should.
+I don’t know if you know Dave Rowley, but you should.
 He is a bright, sweet, thoughtful, completely lovely person, and I am a fan.

 Anyway, he’s been in the process of putting together a something that combines writing, creativity and working through stuck in gentle and unlikely ways.

 And I got to be a guinea pig.
 Which was amazing.

 It was like being in a creative writing course, except without pressure, judgment, rules, critique or the whole oh god I’m not a writer what am I even doing here self-doubt extravaganza.